coffeeling12/DL4H/README.md

     --lr 0.01
 ```

-Other configurations will set to be default, which were used in the paper excep the n_epochs and lr due to computation power and time restrictions.
+Other configurations will set to be default, which were used in the paper except for n_epochs and lr due to computation power and time restrictions.
 The n_epochs is set to 10. lr is set to 0.01.

 $data should be set to 'mimic' or 'eicu'